GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-01-28-visitor-and-abstract-syntax-tree.md

     }
 ```

 As you see both methods are private.
 Contrary to the scan method, you will not call these methods from the outside.
 The first scanAndReduce is used for a single Tree node, the second for an iterable of Tree nodes.
 Both implementations are a combi of the scan and the reduce method.

+#### The _reduce_ method

-The reduce method, the last method that doesn't have visit in the name, is this:
+The reduce method, the last method that doesn't have visit in the name, has this default implementation:

 ```
     public R reduce(R r1, R r2) {